 Article written for Ceramics SA Magazine March 2018:

 There is a plum tree in my garden, which bears big, purple plums in the first week of every December.
 The skins of these plums are so extremely sour, that before you even know it, your face is pulled tight into a ruinous heap, but if you don’t persevere, you will not discover that after that first layer as you move closer to its center, it is juicy and deliciously sweet.
-Some say they are sour, some say they are sweet, while I love all those flavors in-between.
-And so I wonder, are these plums three things or are they one?
-It is from such a personal perspective that my pots take me to abstract places from where I can explore the existence of things – be that colour, the soul of man, even heaven or the worlds unfolding here on earth.
-I like to shape these abstract things in clay to understand their logic for why they really exist.
+Some say they are sour, some say they are sweet, while I love all of those flavors in-between.
+And that is why I wonder, are these plums three things or are they one?
+It is from such a personal perspective that my pots have taken me to abstract places from where I could explore the existence of things – be that colour, the soul of man, even heaven or the worlds unfolding here on earth.
+I like to shape these abstract things first in my mind and then in clay to understand their logic for why they really exist.
 My pots therefore rest on such a process of inquiry which is shaped by many influences along my way.

 One of those influences was William Kentridge’s use of narrative in his animation films like – Tide Tables and Journey to the moon, which made me recognize a certain kind of narrative in pictures on my pot of The Sower as my abstract lines became shapes and shapes progressed into a circular picture, which could then be re-interpreted as it was turned in a circle.